-The grape variety with red berries comes from Cyprus, The name means "ox eye" due to the berry shape.
+The grape variety with red berries comes from Cyprus, The name means “ox eye” due to the berry shape.
 Synonyms are Oftalmo, Ophtalmon, Optalmo, Pephtalmo and Pophtalmo.
-According to 2005 DNA analysis it is closely related to the also Cypriot variety Spourtiko, The medium to late-ripening, high-yielding vine produces aromatic, low-acid wines with a light red color.
-These are mostly with the local varieties Maratheftiko and Mavro, or too Cabernet Sauvignon blended.
+According to in 2005 DNA analysis it is closely related to the Cypriot variety Spourtiko, The medium to late ripening, productive vine produces aromatic, low acid wines with a light red color.
+These are mostly made with the local varieties Maratheftiko and Mavro, or also Cabernet Sauvignon blended.
 The variety is also called table grape used.
-It is grown in the west of Cyprus.
-In 2010, the acreage was 141 hectares.
+It is grown in western Cyprus.
+In 2010 the acreage was 141 hectares.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012